BlueCutOfficial/css-modules-to-scoped-css/README.md

 # css-modules-to-scoped-css

 This repository serves as a demo to migrate from [ember-css-modules](https://github.com/salsify/ember-css-modules) to [ember-scoped-css](https://github.com/soxhub/ember-scoped-css).
 It was created as part of the [Ember Initiative](https://mainmatter.com/ember-initiative/) led by Mainmatter.
-The Ember Initiative aims to secure the Ember ecosystem on the long run with continuous development and improvements.
+The Ember Initiative aims to secure the Ember ecosystem in the long run with continuous development and improvements.
 [Get in touch](https://mainmatter.com/contact/) with us to support the initiative and decide on our team's priorities.

 ## Motivation

-The Ember community wants to bring Vite to Ember apps.
-In this context, the Ember Initiative team started an audit of the top 100 addons on [Ember Observer](https://emberobserver.com/).
-Are these addons compatible with modern Ember apps building with Vite?
-Do some of them require rework?
-Or should they even be abandonned in favor of a different solution?
+New Ember apps from version `3.28` to the latest can be built with Vite.
+One blocker developers may encounter though relates to the addons they use.
+If your app depends on a classic addon that is incompatible with Vite, you will be stuck in the classic-build world.
+To prevent developers from being blocked by classic addons, the Ember Initiative team audited all the top 100 addons on [Ember Observer](https://emberobserver.com/) and started to sort them out: Which are already v2 and fully compatible?
+Which classic ones should be compatible with Vite?
+Which ones need a bit of rework?
+And last but not least, which ones rely too much on classic-build semantics and should be abandoned in favor of a different solution?

 [ember-css-modules](https://github.com/salsify/ember-css-modules) is a widely used addon that brings CSS modules to classic Ember apps.
 However, it was identified as an addon that should be replaced with a different solution before moving to `@embroider/vite`.
-The problem is that it relies too much on classic-world semantic, and new options came up to bring CSS modules to modern Ember apps.
+The problem is that it relies too much on classic-build world semantics, and new options come up to bring CSS modules to modern Ember apps.

 This repository introduces one of these options: [ember-scoped-css](https://github.com/soxhub/ember-scoped-css).
 It gives an example of how to migrate a simple application from ember-css-modules to ember-scoped-css.
-Though it remains rather minimalist (it doesn't introduce any advanced plugin configuration that you can use with ember-css-modules), it tries to show an overwiew of ember-css-modules features and how you can achieve the same with ember-scoped-css.
+Though it remains rather minimalist (it doesn't introduce any advanced plugin configuration that you can use with ember-css-modules), it tries to show an overview of ember-css-modules features and how you can achieve the same with ember-scoped-css.

 ### I want to start using CSS modules in my Ember Vite app, should I use ember-scoped-css?

 No, not necessarily; ember-scoped-css is not the only option.
 You could also follow [Vite documentation](https://vite.dev/guide/features#css-modules) directly or look into what the Ember community came up with.
-The advantage of ember-scoped-css is that it's quite similar to ember-css-modules in the way the implementation is structured, so it's a migration path we recommend to unblock your upgrade to Vite without changing drastically all your CSS.
+The advantage of ember-scoped-css is that it's quite similar to ember-css-modules in the way the implementation is structured, so it's a migration path we recommend to unblock your upgrade to Vite without drastically changing all your CSS.

 ### I use ember-css-modules and want to migrate to a Vite-compatible solution, why should I favor ember-scoped-css?

 The similarities between ember-css-modules and ember-scoped-css enable the possibility to get them to work at the same time.
-Let's assume your Ember app contains a lot of components and is integrated to a continuous deployment process: it could be very challenging for you to upgrade to Vite if you need to drastically refactor the CSS as part of the upgrade.
-The path we suggest in this guide allows you to enable ember-scoped-css file by file, so you can control the pace of the migration until ember-css-modules is no longer used.
+Let's assume your Ember app contains lots of components and you are using a continuous deployment process: it could be very challenging for you to upgrade to Vite if you need to drastically refactor the CSS as part of the upgrade in a single Pull Request.
+The path we suggest in this blog post allows you to enable ember-scoped-css file by file, so you can control the pace of the migration until ember-css-modules is no longer used.

 ## How to use this repo